richandrysek/ceedling-waf/README.md

 [andrysek](https://andrysek.de/)

-This demo shows how to use the ceedling together with a waf build framework.
+This demo shows how to use the ceedling together with a waf build framework on a very simple embedded c project.

 ## System requirements